 The name may seem complicated, but Brouwerij ‘t IJ is in fact a windmill brewery (The IJ Brewery).
 A beer here will set you back €2 and you’ll be able to take in the old-fashioned surroundings whilst you’re there.
 Enjoy your beer on the outdoor terrace – open every day from 3:00 PM to 8:00 PM.

 Fresh flowers are synonymous with Amsterdam.
 Sadly, it’s quite hard to take fresh flowers home with you as a souvenir and not have them die on the plane.
 Seeds, however, are the perfect answer.
 Take some seeds back with you and plant real Dutch tulips in your garden!

 It’s not a trip to Amsterdam without a visit to one of its famous coffee shops.
+This is by far one of the most popular things to do in Amsterdam.
 Whether you choose to immerse yourself fully in the coffeeshop experience, or you wish to visit one just to see, they are well worth a visit thanks to their unique atmosphere!